AmbroVentures/sporti.fit/p/eventos/invicto-2025.md

 <br>
 <details>
   <summary>Do I need to print my ticket?</summary>
   No need to print it unless you prefer to.
-We can scan your ticket directly from your phone — just make sure the QR code is visible, either in your email or as a screenshot.<br>
+We can scan your ticket directly from your phone — just make sure the QR code is visible, either in your email or as a screenshot.
+We also support Apple Wallet Passes.<br>
   <br>
 </details>
 <details>